Melissa Destree’s Arcadian Designs

-Melissa Destree has a history of detailed and collaborative projects – from working with large multidiscipline teams on intricate research and development projects, to corporate interior and healthcare-related projects, to residential projects.
-In 2000, she received her architectural license from the State of Wisconsin and began Destree Design Architects in Madison, WI specializing in Architecture and Interior Design for corporate, retail and hospitality clients.
+Melissa Destree has a history of detailed and collaborative projects.
+From working with multidiscipline teams on intricate research and development projects, to corporate interior and healthcare-related projects, to residential projects.
+In 2000, she received her architectural license from the State of Wisconsin and began Destree Design Architects in Madison, WI.
+She specialized in Architecture and Interior Design for corporate, retail and hospitality clients.
 Melissa is passionate about keeping people in the know about legislative and regulation issues, and environmental responsibility.

-Take a peek at Destree Design Architect’s houzz profile, and you get the sense you’ve walked into a portfolio that defines Modern Rustic – luxury log homes, contemporary cottages, and fabulous farmhouses.
+Take a peek at Destree Design Architect’s houzz profile.
+You’ll get the sense you’ve walked into a portfolio that defines Modern Rustic – luxury log homes, contemporary cottages, and fabulous farmhouses.
 We took a peek, and we loved what we saw.

 NT: Do you have a favorite design style?